My Origin Story

 Learning to Fight

 That became my life for over six years.
 Training almost every day.
 In preparation for tournaments, twice a day.
 I won regional competitions.
 Went to nationals.
-I made good friends that I still have.
+Made friends that I still have.

 I also spent two years competing in hand-to-hand combat (which was practised in the military and special forces).
 Back then, there was no MMA, but this was close.
 Almost all strikes allowed, minimal rules.
 If you went to the ground, you either got a submission quickly or stood up and kept fighting.

-But sport wasn't a career path, especially then.
-There was no money in it.
+But fighting wasn't a career path, especially then.
+You couldn't make money at it.
 After university, a couple of injuries made serious training impossible, and it was time to figure out how to earn a living.

 That's not what happened.

 The hotel job wasn't for me.
-After a couple of months, I packed my things and moved to London, where I knew just one person.
-I asked to stay at their place for a few days while I figured things out.
+After a couple of months, I packed my things and moved to London.
+I knew exactly one person in the city and asked to stay at their place for a few days while I figured things out.

 That's where I met my future wife.
 She was renting a room in the same house.
 Shortly after, I moved in with her, and we've been together for nearly twenty years now.